How can I benefit from registering my details?

 What is my User ID and password?

-Your email address will be your user ID and you will be asked to supply a password.
+Your ID will be the email address you used to create your account and you will be asked to supply a password.
 It is important that you remember these details as they will be required to access your application form.

 Your password must contain 8 characters and contain at least 1 non-alpha numeric (for example - £ ?*).